SingeRoi/bookWorm_ms4/README.md

     Transfer database to postgres by:

+        Gets default in DATABASES in settings.py to use dj_database_url to parse a postgres link

     Create a requirements.txt file using the terminal command

-            $ pip3 freeze > requirements.txt.
+            $ pip3 freeze --local >> requirements.txt.

     Create a Procfile with the terminal command

-            $ echo web: python3 app.py > Procfile.
+            $ echo web: gunicorn bookWorm.wsgi:application > Procfile.

     git add and git commit the new requirements and Procfile and then git push the project to GitHub for control.

-    Create a new app on the Heroku website by clicking the "New" button in your dashboard.
+    Create a new app on the Heroku website by clicking the "New" button in my dashboard.
 Give it a name and set the region to Europe.

-    On your terminal type

-        $ heroku login

-        $ mkdir vindeployment

-        $ cd vindeployment

-        $ heroku git:remote -a .vinsauvage

-    proceed as usual with

-        $ git add .

-        $ git commit -m "message"

-        $ git push heroku master

-    Confirm the linking of the heroku app to the correct GitHub repository.
+    In the heroku dashboard, click "Deploy".

+        In the "Manual Deployment" section of this page, connect my Github to heroku, search for bookWorm_ms4, choose master and deploy the branch and then click "Deploy Branch".

+        The site is now successfully deployed.

     In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".

     Set the following config vars:

     Key 	Value

-DEBUG 	FALSE
-IP 	0.0.0.0
-MONGO_URI 	mongodb+srv://<username>:<password>@<cluster_name>-qghgc.mongodb.net/<database_name>?retryWrites=true&w=majority
-PORT 	5000
-SECRET_KEY 	<your_secret_key>
+    SECRET_KEY 	<my_secret>

-    To get your

-    In the heroku dashboard, click "Deploy".

-    In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

-    The site is now successfully deployed.
+    DATABASE_URL 	<my_secret>
+    EMAIL_HOST_PASS 	<my_secret>
+    EMAIL_HOST_USER 	<my_secret>
+    STRIPE_PUBLIC_KEY 	<my_secret>
+    STRIPE_SECRET_KEY 	<my_secret>
+    STRIPE_WH_SECRET 	<my_secret>

+    In the live version, these values should be set in Config Vars area to ensure the security.
+    The debug mode is set to be true on development version but false on the live version.